 We're one of the UK's leading universities, with an international reputation for excellence.
 Official teaching quality assessments rate us very highly, and excellent research assessment results confirm our reputation as a centre for a wide variety of world-class research.
 Newsweek magazine ranks us 9th in the UK and 18th in Europe in its global top 100 universities and UK University guides.

-We have over 24,000 students and over 6,000 staff.
+We have over 24,000 students and around 7,000 staff.
 The University is a popular choice with applicants for university places, and once they arrive our students enjoy the experience so much that many settle in Sheffield after they graduate.

 The University, like Sheffield itself, has earned a reputation as an informal, friendly and welcoming place to be, for people from all sorts of backgrounds and walks of life.
 Our staff and students represent 131 different countries.
 We value the diversity of our University community, and aim to work together so we can make the most of our differences.

 As an employee of The University of Sheffield, you can expect to be working for an organisation which takes great pride in their dedication to equality and feels confident that all members of staff should be treated with the upmost respect.
 We believe that the diversity of our employees is something that should be celebrated.

 As an organisation who is committed to being an equal opportunities employer, we take great pride in the fact that our dedication to this cause has continued to be recognised over the years, as demonstrated through the various different awards that we have won.

 These include a top-100 Stonewall award for workplace equality and Athena Swan awards for good employment practice for women working in science, engineering and technology in higher education and research.

 Alongside the development of our staff, we're also dedicated to developing ourselves as a research institution and improving the quality of our work.
 As such, we are renowed for the excellence, impact and distinctiveness of our research-led learning and teaching.